PierrePetrella/excel-templater/README.md

 - Input Parameter:
 Query Tag
-Connection (all queried tables must be accessible through this one synapse connection)
+Connection (all queried tables must be accessible through this SINGLE SQL connection)

-- DSS Input : Managed Folder (Containing excel template) Can be stored on Blob storage connection or local File System connection See attached files for example of template.
-(See demo DSS project)
+- DSS Input
+Managed Folder (Containing excel template)
+Can be stored on any File System connection

-- DSS Output : Managed Folder (Containing Excel file template populated with data) Can be stored on Blob storage connection or local File System connection
+- DSS Output
+Managed Folder (Containing Excel file template populated with data) Can be stored on any File System connection

 - Specification on the tag structure